jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------
+New in version 3.16:
+  Updated a bug in matplotlib deprecation warnings.
+Added depletion parameters for future implementation of dust corrections.
+  Numba is no longer supported.
+Using user-defined LSF files may therefore take much longer to fit now.
+I'm working on a work-around.

 New in version 3.14.1:
   Updated the Solar abundances from Asplund et al. (2009) to use the newer values by `Asplund et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021A&A...653A.141A>`_.